Email FacebookTwitterMenu burgerClose thin

 These aren’t issues unique to retirement, nor will every retiree have to manage them.
 But they are common.

 This can be more or less true depending on how you have structured your portfolio.
 For example, a retiree might build an income-based portfolio that generates payments from annuities and long-term bonds.
-This retirement account would function like an indefinite income and would need much less management in retirement as a result.
+This retirement account would function like an indefinite income and would need much less investment management in retirement as a result, though decisions around taxes, withdrawals and account coordination still apply.

 On the other hand, a retiree might have a portfolio built around capital assets.
-This portfolio would likely capture more growth during retirement, but since it would only generate money by selling assets, the portfolio would need much more active management.
+This portfolio would likely capture more growth during retirement, but since it would only generate money by selling assets, the portfolio would need much more active investment management, along with careful withdrawal timing and tax planning.

 The nature of your portfolio can go a long way toward determining the importance of ongoing advice.
-A portfolio that needs more active management will generally benefit from more advice in retirement.
+A portfolio that needs more active management will generally benefit from more advice in retirement, but even simpler portfolios can require guidance on taxes, healthcare costs, income sequencing and estate considerations.

 Beyond that, a good way to consider this is cost.
 Can you afford to continue working with your financial advisor?
 If so, this is probably a good relationship to maintain.
 Many of the issues around day-to-day finance will only get more important in retirement.